 Following feasibility and planning studies, the initial concept of a collector’s museum expanded.
 The new vision focused on presenting America’s intriguing automotive heritage to the public.
 The Museum launched a $12 million capital campaign dedicated to building a world-class museum.

 Bringing the museum to life

 With dedicated leadership, the vision of a world-class automotive heritage museum in Hershey became a reality.
 The 71,000 square foot museum, officially named the AACA Museum at Hershey, opened on June 26, 2003.
 Offering noteworthy exhibits and an ever-growing permanent collection, the Museum welcomed guests of all ages to enjoy the wonders of invention, interactive educational displays, famous and one-of-a-kind vehicles, and family fun.

 Today the AACA Museum at Hershey displays vintage automobiles in unique settings.
 Visitors stroll through eight decades in time while traveling from New York to San Francisco.
 It’s a trip down “memory lane” as iconic settings reveal vehicles from generations of American motoring.

-Today’s AACA Museum is professionally staffed, collecting institution presenting semi-permanent and temporary exhibitions.
+Museum sponsors workshops and activities designed to raise public awareness and appreciation of the role that the automobile has played in shaping 20th century America.
 Exhibitions are supported by educational programs for school and community audiences.
-It sponsors workshops and other activities designed to raise public awareness and appreciation of the role that the automobile has played in shaping 20th century America.
-The AACA museum celebrates the role of the collector in preserving and making accessible a material record of this phenomenon.
-It is also unique in that virtually all the cars on display have been opened or donated by AACA members.
+AACA Museum embraces the role of the collector in preserving automotive heritage.
+It is unique in that all the cars on display have been donated or offered for display by car experts and enthusiasts.